cython/cython/docs/src/userguide/nogil.rst

 Python has a global lock (:term:`the GIL <Global Interpreter Lock or GIL>`) to ensure that data related to the Python interpreter is not corrupted.
-It is *sometimes* to release this lock in Cython when you are not accessing Python data.
+It is *sometimes* useful to release this lock in Cython when you are not accessing Python data.

 There are two occasions when you may want to release the GIL:

 #.
 Using :ref:`Cython's parallelism mechanism <parallel>`.
-The contents of a ``prange`` loop for example are required to be ``nogil``.
+The contents of
+   a ``prange`` loop for example are required to be ``nogil``.

 #.
 If you want other (external) Python threads to be able to run at the same time.

-    #. if you have a large computationally/IO-intensive block that doesn't need the GIL then it may be "polite" to release it, just to benefit users of your code who want to do multi-threading.
+    #. if you have a large computationally/IO-intensive block that doesn't need the
+       GIL then it may be "polite" to release it, just to benefit users of your code who want to do multi-threading.
 However, this is mostly useful rather than necessary.

-    #. (very, very occasionally) in long-running Cython code that never calls into the Python interpreter, it can sometimes be useful to briefly release the GIL with a short ``with nogil: pass`` block.
+    #. (very, very occasionally) in long-running Cython code that never calls into the
+       Python interpreter, it can sometimes be useful to briefly release the GIL with a short ``with nogil: pass`` block.
 This is because Cython doesn't release it spontaneously (unlike the Python interpreter), so if you're waiting on another Python thread to complete a task, this can avoid deadlocks.
 This sub-point probably doesn't apply to you unless you're compiling GUI code with Cython.

 If neither of these two points apply then you probably do not need to release the GIL.
 The sort of Cython code that can run without the GIL (no calls to Python, purely C-level numeric operations) is often the sort of code that runs efficiently.
 This sometimes gives people the impression that the inverse is true and the trick is releasing the GIL, rather than the actual code they’re running.
 Don’t be misled by this -- your (single-threaded) code will run the same speed with or without the GIL.

 Marking functions as able to run without the GIL
 ------------------------------------------------